MoonStorm/FastCrud/Dapper.FastCrud/README.md

 ## Release Notes
 ### 3.3
 - Fixed an issue where the SQL formatter was not generating proper SQL when schemas were used.
+- Fixed an issue where calling ``OrmConfiguration.ClearEntityRegistrations`` was not enough to clear the state between switching dialects via ``OrmConfiguration.DefaultDialect``.
+- Schema tests added for the SQL formatter.
-- More tests added to cover schemas.
+- Tests added to cover schemas for the MsSql, PostgreSql and SQLAnywhere dialects.

 ### 3.2
 - Added support for ``DateOnly`` and ``TimeOnly`` data types, introduced in .NET6,